 How many emails you send will depend on the total volume of emails.
 Some people might require 100 emails per day, while others might need to send 1 million emails per day.

-In any event, you should send your emails with sufficient frequency to ensure that you can monitor your email reputation.
+But in any way, you should always send your emails with sufficient frequency to ensure that you can monitor bounces and reputation.

-Note: Additionally, you must be aware of something very important.
-The majority of reputation systems keep information for 30 days.
+Note: However, this is very important to know that the majority of reputation systems keep information for 30 days.

-Therefore, you shouldn’t miss sending emails from that IP in these 30 days.
-If you do so, you’ll have to Warm up once again.
+So, you have to start sending emails from that IP in those 30 days. otherwise, you’ll have to start warming up once again.

 Marketing VS Transaction Emails